That-Dev-Girl-Boilerplates/wordpress-theme-base/README.md

-# ThatDevGirl Basic Block Theme
+# Strings For Solace

-This is a basic WordPress block theme.
+A custom block theme for the Strings For Solace website.

 ## Usage